Jayz3n/Final-Project/README.md

 W to move forward,
 A to move left,
 S to move backwards,
-, D to move right
+D to move right
+, Space to jump